Guides / Agencies

 Add professional monitoring to your WordPress care plans

-PerkyDash Agency: white-label dashboard, 25 client sites, from €79/month.
+PerkyDash Agency: white-label dashboard, from €49/month.
 Uptime monitoring, SSL monitoring, visual diff, branded status pages, and weekly AI reports — all under your brand.

 Free 14-day trial.
 No credit card required.